lee-pham/mcal/README.md

 */5 * * * * cd /home/pi/mcal/ && /home/pi/mcal/venv/bin/python /home/pi/mcal/maginkcal.py
 ```

-11. That's it!

-PS: I'm aware that the instructions above may not be complete, especially when it comes to the Python libraries to be
-installed, so feel free to ping me if you noticed anything missing and I'll add it to the steps above.

 ## Acknowledgements
 - [MagInkCal](https://github.com/speedyg0nz/maginkcal): Built out the initial concept and is the backbone of this code
-- [Quattrocento Font](https://fonts.google.com/specimen/Quattrocento): Font used for the calendar display
 - [Bootstrap Calendar CSS](https://bootstrapious.com/p/bootstrap-calendar): Stylesheet that was adapted heavily for the
   calendar display
 - [emagra](https://github.com/emagra): For adding in new features, such as 24hr display and multiple calendar selection.